-There are many benefits to redeveloping former industrial sites into useful, healthy spaces for the surrounding community—the resources on these pages will provide helpful background information and good resources for community planners and others who may be involved in the assessment, planning, and redevelopment processes.
+There are many benefits to redeveloping former industrial sites into useful, healthy spaces for the surrounding community.
+The resources on these pages are intended primarily for community and regional planners and others who may be involved in land assessment, planning, reuse, and redevelopment processes.

-The resources on these pages were developed while working with two town planners in North Carolina communities who were interested in redeveloping former industrial sites in their communities.
+The resources on these pages were developed while working with two community planners in North Carolina who were interested in exploring options for redeveloping former industrial sites.
 The DUSRC Community Engagement Core was able to assist in the translation of technical site report documents, communicating health risks to the community, connecting the planners to outside experts, and engaging community members in the redevelopment process.